openAVproductions/openAV-ArtyFX/manual.md

 - Dry / Wet
 ```

-The Time control changes the length of the reverb tail: higher values give will
+The Time control changes the length of the reverb tail: higher values will
 create a bigger and more spacious mix.

-Damping controls the high- frequency damping: lower settings gives a spacious
+Damping controls the high-frequency damping: lower settings gives a spacious
 open sound, while a high damping feels small and close.

 The Dry/Wet control changes the amount of reverb signal mixed in: useful for